azonenberg/dumptruck/README.md

 * JTAG connector VCC is connected to 3.3V.
 We need to supply 1.8 here.
 Temporary workaround: six pin extension cable, pass through JTAG + GND and supply 1.8V to dongle externally.
 Long term fix: interposer board
 * DONE on FPGA is 1.8V signal driving 3.3V input on supervisor, too low for Vih.
 Rework: add 1.8V gate drive NMOS to pull low when done, invert logic in firmware

+TODO: add HF caps to VCAP on STM32

 ## Breakout board errata

 * v0.1 of parallel-nor-csp56 and dip8-qspi had EEPROM at 0xa0 which conflicted with MAC address EEPROM.
 Future breakouts use 0xa2 to avoid conflict